sushantpacharne27-hub/Spam-Email-Detation/README.md

 ## Author

-- **Niladri Chatterjee**
+- **Sushant Bharat Pacharne**

 ### Contributors

-- Niladri Chatterjee - If others have contributed to this project, consider adding their names here.
+-Sushant Bharat Pacharne- If others have contributed to this project, consider adding their names here.

 ## License